gvwilson/thirdbit/src/fiction/in-heck/index.md

 only to be replaced with others.
 "Those n-n-not selected will st-st-still have a role to play," the cheerful voice stuttered.
-An original with long, curly hair picked up tortoise and kissed its nose.
+An original with long, curly hair picked up a tortoise and kissed its nose.
 As she turned to face Maddy,
 she and the tortoise both morphed into cartoon drawings that slid on top of each other to produce something akin to a young Special Leaf.